israeldax/studies/Docker_Studies.md

 - docker container exec \<container> \<command>
   > To execute a command in the container
 - docker container logs [-f] \<container>

+## Volumes

+Volumes are diffente from _bind mount_ since they are totally managed by Docker, and not rely on the filesystem structure of our Docker host.
+Volumes can be set by not providing a local path to the docker command.
+If we do, it'll be a _bind mount_.

+Bind mount:

+- docker container run -it -v /data:/data[:ro] alpine:latest
+  > ro option to set a read-only mount

+Named volume:

+- docker container run -it -v my-volume:/data alpine:latest
+  - --volumes-from \<container> (to use a volumes from another container)

+Anonymous volumes:

+- docker container run -it -v /data alpine:lates
+- docker container run -it --mount dst=/data alpine:latest
+- docker container run -it --mount destination=/data alpine:latest
+- docker container run -it --volume /data alpine:latest

+#### Important Commands

+- docker volume ls
+- docker volume inspect \<volume>
+- docker volume rm \<volume>
+- docker volume prune

 ## Network